mysteryUser97214/CodeChallenge/README.md

 ## Assumptions
+**1. Valid input is assumed.**
+Function expects input data to be formatted as such:

+    {"Collection Title": [
+	    <Record  1>,
+	    <Record  2>,
+    ]}

-**1. Valid input is assumed.
-All records in a collection will be identical and contain at least the following properties**
+All records in a collection will be identical and contain at least the following properties:

     "_id": <String>,